How to DIY shutters for the enhanced comfort and beauty of your home

 Step 6: Drill pocket holes

 Drill two pocket holes on the backside of the chamfered rails using a Kreg Jig.
 These holes will hold the louver frame together.
-Make sure you set the Kreg Jig for ¾” wood thickness, then drill the holes.
+Set the Kreg Jig for ¾” wood thickness, then drill the holes.

 Step 7: Measure and mark the holes on the stile boards

-The louver stile pieces need to be measured from the bottom at 5 1/2″.
+The louver stile pieces must be measured from the bottom at 5 1/2″.
 This will be the center of the first slat.
 From that mark, continue every 3″ until you get to the last mark at 5” from the top of the stile.

 Step 8: Drill holes for the frameless cabinet hinges